Understanding the Rent Board’s “Apparent Lawful Rent Ceiling” Notices

 The Apparent Lawful Rent Ceiling is the Rent Board’s record of the maximum amount of rent that can lawfully be charged for a unit that is fully covered by Berkeley’s Rent Stabilization Ordinance.
 The ALRC is based on:

-• The base rent at the start of the tenancy
+The base rent at the start of the tenancy

-• Annual General Adjustments (AGAs) that the tenancy is eligible for
+Annual General Adjustments (AGAs) that the tenancy is eligible for

-• Any Rent Board-approved rent increases (e.g., capital improvements)
+Any Rent Board-approved rent increases (e.g., capital improvements)

-• Any lawful rent reductions (e.g., loss of housing services)
+Any lawful rent reductions (e.g., loss of housing services)

 What the Rent Registry Shows and Doesn’t Show

-However, the registry does not reflect:
+The rent registry does not reflect:

-• What the tenant is actually paying
+What the tenant may actually be paying

 Why Doesn’t the ALRC Match What I Calculated?